monero-ecosystem/monero-GUI-guide/GUI-tutorial.md

 *Daemon address* - The address of the daemon.
 Default is `localhost:18081`.
 We will talk about this later.
 *testnet* - if *disabled* you are on the main net

-Make sure that al the infos are corrects and go to the next step

-### Connect to local/remote daemon
+### Run a full node
 When the windows closes you will be prompted to the settings menu, but first, you will see a window like this popping up
 ![sync](/media/sync.png)
-At the end of the countdown the blockchain will start syncing locally.
-This is ok if you want to run a full node, storing the blockchain locally.
-You also have the choice to run your wallet using a 'remote node' (similar to 'light wallets' in bitcoin).
-If you prefer using a remote node, click on *Use custom settings* before the countdown ends.
-A remote node is the fastest way to start a wallet, but you won't have all the benefits of running a full local node.
-You also need to specify the address of the remote daemon.
-This is explained in the section: 'settings' (-add link to next step skipping 2 and 3)
-(link to differences full node - remote node)
+If you want to create a normal wallet using your personal full node, you don't need to do anything, let the countdown finish, then Wait untill your node is fully synced.

+if you need some special settings like running a remote node, set up a view-only wallet or add manually the blockchain, go to section III: "Settings"

 ## 2. Restore Wallet from keys

 ## 3. Open a wallet from file

 # III.
-Settings / Connect to a remote node
+Settings

 ![settings](/media/settings.png)
+After creating/recovering your wallet, you will be prompted to the "settings page".
+From here you have the possibility tu personalize your configurations according to your personal use.

+## Run a remote node
+A remote node is the fastest way to start a wallet, but you won't have all the benefits of running a full local node.
+You also need to specify the address of the remote daemon

+To run a remote node you need to use somebody else's daemon, this means you need to communicate with it.
+Add the remote daemon address and port (10) and click connect (e.g many use the remote nodes available at [moneroworld.com](https://moneroworld.com/#nodes). in this case the configuration would be `node.moneroworld.com` `18089`).
+Click on "connect" and your wallet will start syncing, this takes some minutes.
+To check the progresses click on "Show status"(7).

+## Create a view-only wallet
+Click on (2) the following page will open
+## Add manually the blockchain

+## other options